Talat Siddiqui: Personal life

-Her father was a chronic asthma patient, and being unable to take on her responsibilities anymore, got her married to Bashir Ahmed Siddiqui, at the tender age of 15.
+Her father was a chronic asthma patient, and being unable to take on her responsibilities anymore, got her married to Bashir Ahmed Siddiqui, at the age of 15.
 She had four children, including two daughters; Arifa Siddiqui (a famous Pakistani actress and singer of the 80s and 90s) and Nahid Siddiqui (an internationally renowned Kathak dancer).
 Talat's younger sister Rehana Siddiqui was also an actress.
 Fariha Pervez, a famous Pakistani singer, is her niece.

 Illness and death

 She contracted a prolonged illness and was put on a ventilator towards the end of her life, but her condition worsened, and she died on 9 May 2021, at the age of 82.
 She was laid to rest in the Canal View Society graveyard in Lahore.